Overview

-The Local Emergency Planning Committee (LEPC) was established as a result of the 1986 Title III of Superfund Amendments and Reauthorization Act (SARA).
+The Local Emergency Planning Committee (LEPC) is responsible for developing and maintaining a local emergency response plan that will ensure a quick and effective response to a chemical emergency.
+LEPC was established as a result of the 1986 Title III of Superfund Amendments and Reauthorization Act (SARA).
 This legislation requires local planning by businesses and response agencies whenever hazardous materials are involved.

-Any business which uses, manufactures, stores or transports hazardous materials is required to have procedures for safe handling of these materials as well as emergency response procedures.
+Any business which uses, manufactures, stores or transports hazardous materials over certain amounts is required to have procedures for safe handling of these materials as well as emergency response procedures.
 Fire departments and other response agencies are also required to have procedures for hazardous materials spills.

-Hazardous materials have one or more of the following characteristics:
+Hazardous materials can have one or more of the following characteristics:

 - Corrosive